xaaniyaro/firstDLL/README.md

 # firstDLL

-void printInt(): Function to print the integer part from the union.
-It also shows the storage size.

-void printString(): Function to print the string part from the union.
-It also shows the storage size.

-void printDouble(): Function to print the double part from the union.
-It also shows the limit for the double variables and the storage size.
+int asciiBinaryToInt(char*)
+Function to convert a string containing binary numbers to the equivalent decimal.

+int asciiHEXToInt(char*)
+Function to convert a string containing hexadecimal numbers to the equivalent decimal.

+double asciiToDouble(char*)
+Function to convert a string containing a rational number to the equivalent in double format.